-2Embodied carbon is the carbon contained within the fabric of a building and that which was used in erecting it, for example creating/extracting and transporting materials. https://historicengland.org.uk/content/heritage-counts/pub/2019/hc2019-re-use-recycle-to-reduce-carbon/
+&lt;sup>2Embodied energy is the energy contained within the fabric of a building and that which was used in erecting it, for example creating/extracting and transporting materials.

+https://historicengland.org.uk/content/heritage-counts/pub/2019/hc2019-re-use-recycle-to-reduce-carbon/ Local Plan Core Strategy policy E1 and E2.

-- 1.7 Low-key uses such as offices, studios, light industrial workshops, training, research facilities or similar are often acceptable provided that they can operate without creating high levels of noise, pollution or vehicle movements.
-Residential conversion remains the most popular option for the re-use of traditional rural buildings, but is also the most difficult and challenging because it usually involves a greater degree of change both to the building and its surroundings. - 1.8 Any new use should conserve and be compatible with the form, function, fabric, interior, context and setting of the building, including its wider landscape setting.
-Where appropriate, enhancement will be sort.
-There may be some historic buildings which will not be suitable or capable of re-use or adaptation, because their poor condition or size precludes this, or because they are of such intrinsic value that a new use cannot be absorbed without serious detriment to the building or the landscape.
-In these instances, planning permission will not be granted for their conversion, and only repairing and retaining the historic building in its original use will be acceptable. - 1.9 It is essential that the design of any conversion is appropriate.
+- 1.9 Any new use should conserve and be compatible with the form, function, fabric, interior, context and setting of the building, including its wider landscape setting.
+There may be some historic buildings which will not be suitable for or capable of re-use or adaptation, because their isolated location, poor condition or size precludes it, or because they are of such intrinsic value that a new use cannot be absorbed without serious detriment to the significance of the building or its landscape setting. - 1.10 The design of any conversion should be appropriate.
 Cues should be taken from the existing arrangement, form, massing and fabric and used to inform the design.
-This does not preclude thoughtful, contemporary design; good design that is 'of its time' and which responds to the historic context of the building can enhance a historic building. - 1.10 The details are all-important.
-Small changes such as door and window alterations or the change of use of former open countryside into domestic garden, can have cumulative adverse effects on the historic built environment and the wider landscape.
+This does not preclude thoughtful, contemporary design; good design that is 'of its time' and which responds to the historic context of the building can enhance a historic building. - 1.11 The details are all-important.
+Small changes, such as door and window alterations or the change of use of former open countryside into domestic garden, can have cumulative adverse effects on the historic built environment and the wider landscape.

-Open-sided barn converted for outdoor domestic use (© Bench Architects)
+Open-sided barn converted for outdoor domestic use. (© Bench Architects)